 Niš is the third largest city in Serbia and the real cultural salad of all the different cultural, and traditional influences on the Serbian people and history.

 Today Nis is an important touristic center with museums and historical sites that are on every European must-see map.
 Nis has always been a gate connecting the East and the West, and even the ancient roads passed through this area, during the rule of the mighty Ottoman Empire.
 Even nowadays, driving down the roads through Niš is the shortest way to reach the Middle East from Europe, or cities like Sofia and Istanbul from Vienna, Budapest or Prague.
 Maybe all the roads lead to Rome, but apparently many of them lead through Nis.
+This company has outstanding balance unsettled to the website developer, so you are reading this message.

 This route has been called “Carigradski drum” (The Road to the Emperor’s city ie. Constantinople/Istanbul) since the Middle Ages.